HebaMa7moud/image_classification_AWS/README.md

 ### Project Setup Instructions
 Setting up the environment for building the project and preparing your data for training your models as follow:

-1.Set up AWS by opening it through the classroom and open sagemaker studio and create a folder for the project
+1.Set up AWS by opening it through the classroom and open sagemaker studio and create a folder for the project.

 2. Download the Starter Files by cloning Github RIPO (https://github.com/udacity/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter) and uploading starter files to workspace.

 3. Preparing data by downloading dog breed classification data and uploading it to S3 bucket.

-4. Installing the necessary packages  for this project's execution:smdebug, jinja2, sagemaker,boto3, sagemaker.tuner, sagemaker.pytorch, sagemaker.debugger
+4. Installing the necessary packages  for this project's execution: smdebug, jinja2, sagemaker,boto3, torchvision,etc.

+### Explanations of the different files used in the project

+1. train_and_deploy.ipynb: Jupyter notebook used to install packages for project's execution, fetch data, define hyperparameters ranges to finetune a pretrained model    with hyperparameter tuning, extract best hyperparameters, train model with best hyperparameters,  create profiler and debugger reports, deploy models and query the    endpoint.

+2. hpo.py: Python training script used to finetune a pretrained model with hyperparameter tuning.

+3. train_model.py: Python training script that is trained using best hyperparameters and used to perform model profiling and debugging.

+4. infernce_1.py: Python script that implements the following functions to  get a prediction: model_fn function that calls the loaded model, input_fn function to      process input and  and predict_fn function to customize how the model server gets predictions from the loaded model.